Tnt Express - TNT can't legally complete a delivery, sends it to the wrong state, and expects customer to fix it

 Everyone else, find another courier.

-Review about: Tnt Express Delivery Service.
+Product or Service Mentioned: Tnt Express Delivery Service.